Review: Parklife Festival 2018

 Parklife is known for being one of the most student-friendly music festivals out there – but is it actually good value for money?
 We went along to find out...

-With a phenomenal lineup, a great location and affordable ticket prices, Parklife is up there with one of the most student-friendly music festivals.
+With a phenomenal lineup, a great location and affordable ticket prices, Parklife is up there as one of the most student-friendly music festivals.

-But like with every festival, there's hidden costs.
+But like with every festival, there are hidden costs.
 How much are drinks, food and merchandise?
 And what about accommodation?

 To find out just how much the festival will cost you, we went along to try it out.
 We'll tell you exactly how much we spent on each aspect of the festival, and how much you should budget if you plan on heading there in 2019...

 As festivals go, Parklife tickets might not set you back as much as some, but they still cost a fair whack.

 In 2018 a weekend pass cost £131.45, while a day pass cost £71.50.
 And in 2019 the prices changed slightly, going up to £139.50 for a weekend pass but going down to £69.50 for day passes.

 Other festivals, like Latitude and Download, charge substantially more than this.
 However, they include camping facilities and are spread out over three days – as opposed to Parklife which is a non-camping festival lasting just two days (Saturday and Sunday).